 Smuts Memorial Botanical Postdoctoral Fellowship

-Value: Up To R190 000 for 12 months.
+Value: Up to R275 000 for 12 months.
 The award does not include any benefits and is normally exempt from taxation.

 Applications are invited from suitably qualified persons for this prestigious Fellowship which commemorates General Smuts’ interest in South African Botany.

 The object of the Fellowship is to enable a person who has exhibited proficiency in independent research to undertake study and research in systematic botany and geographical distribution of South African flora, these being the branches of Botany in which General Smuts was most keenly interested.
 The possibility of work on other aspects of the South African flora is not excluded.